lainio/err2/README.md

 ####Type Helpers

-The package includes performance optimized versions of `Try` function where the actual return types of the checked function are told to `err2` package by *type helper variables*.
+The package includes performance optimised versions of `Try` function where the actual return types of the checked function are told to `err2` package by *type helper variables*.
 This removes the need to use dynamic type conversion.
 However, *when Go2 generics are out we can replace all of these with generics*.

 The sample call with type helper variable
 ```go